 Great, so now you have a bin full of hungry microbes.
 But how do they help your garden?
 Food waste is made of lots of complex proteins.
 These proteins are of no value to your garden in their current form.
 As the bokashi microbes get to work on your food waste they break these proteins up into amino acids; the small parts of the complex protein chains.
 Plants, with the help of the bokashi microbes, are able to take up the nutrients in the amino acids.

-A great analogy I once read compared bokashi composting to a summer BBQ.
-Imagine turning up to a BBQ and being presented with two tables.
-One table had a chicken, pig and an assortment of freshly dug up (unwashed) veggies.
-The other table had a fantastic assortment of cooked chicken wings, burgers and prepared salads with all of the cutlery, plates and napkins that you could possible need.
+A great analogy I once read compared bokashi composting to a summer picnic.
+Imagine turning up to a picnic and being presented with two tables.
+One table had freshly dug up (unwashed) veggies.
+The other table had a fantastic assortment of prepared salads with all of the cutlery, plates and napkins that you could possible need.
 The first table is your untreated food waste whilst the second table is your bokashi pre-compost and the bokashi microbes are the knives and forks!
 I know which table I would choose to eat from!

 So, it is the microbes in our soil that convert the nitrogen, phosphorus, potassium and trace minerals into a form that plants can use to grow and produce food and flowers for us.
 Why do the microbes do all this work for the plants?
 In exchange for a treat!
 A plant’s roots give off substances that the microbes can use such as sugars and amino acids; a crucial (arguably the most crucial) symbiotic relationship in nature.